Last updated: October 30, 2025

 OpenTelemetry was created to solve exactly this kind of fragmentation.
 By defining a common log data model and a language-neutral API and SDK, OTel provides a standard way to represent, process, and export logs.

-The goal is not to replace your existing logging libraries, but to make their output interoperable, consistent, and enriched with the same contextual information that powers traces and metrics.
+The goal isn't to replace your existing logging libraries, but to make their output interoperable, consistent, and enriched with the same contextual information that powers traces and metrics.

 This unification has important consequences.
 Once logs are expressed in the OpenTelemetry model, they can be processed in the same pipelines as metrics and traces, enriched with consistent resource metadata, and correlated with distributed traces.
 Instead of isolated fragments of text, logs become structured events that participate in the full observability story.